The Homological Brain: Parity Principle and Amortized Inference: Foundation: Parity Principle and Amortized Inference

+\textbf{Connection to the Urysohn separator construction.} The necessity of two-phase alternation is a structural necessity for analog computation \cite{mead_analog_2012}.
+In parallel to the read/write logic in Turing machine \cite{sipser_introduction_1996}, the constructive proof of Urysohn's Lemma \citep{willard2012general} builds a separating function by iterating between two strokes: proposing open neighborhoods $U_r$ (\emph{expansion}) and enforcing closure containment $\overline{U_r} \subset U_s$ (\emph{contraction}).
+The flow phase ($\Hodd$) implements the expansion stroke: the system explores, proposes candidate neighborhoods, and exposes boundary failures (points that should be separated but are not yet).
+The scaffold phase ($\Heven$) implements the contraction stroke: the system takes closures, validates proposed neighborhoods, and consolidates them into compact tokens by contracting the metric within each validated region.
+Each expansion-contraction cycle increases the margin $\delta$ between competing class supports; the alternation is the minimal mechanism that constructively manufactures the topological disjointness required for Urysohn's Lemma to activate.

-\paragraph{Implication: computation as parity-regulated closure.} Cognitive computation emerges as the enforcement of equilibrium between even-dimensional \emph{content scaffolds} and odd-dimensional \emph{contextual flows}.
-Topologically, the closure law $\partial^{2}=0$ ensures that every contextual deformation ultimately reattaches to its supporting content scaffold without leaving a residual boundary.
+\textbf{Computation as parity-regulated closure.} Cognitive computation emerges as the enforcement of equilibrium between the content scaffold and the contextual flow.
+Topologically, the closure law $\partial^{2}=0$ ensures that every contextual deformation ultimately reattaches to its supporting content scaffold without leaving a residual boundary \citep{rao1999predictive}.
 This prevents dynamic context from destabilizing structural content, while content simultaneously constrains context to evolve along admissible recurrent pathways.
-Informationally, this same condition can be viewed as a \emph{minimization of joint uncertainty} \cite{cover1999elements} between the structural and dynamical modes of the system: a deformation that fails to close generates prediction error, boundary length, or excess entropy.
-The system therefore descends an information gradient by driving $\partial b \to 0$ for all admissible deviations $b$, reducing the mismatch between what persists (content) and what varies (context).
-In this sense, the Parity Principle identifies efficient cognition with the maintenance of a homological equilibrium-topological closure as the physical mechanism of biological memory formation/consolidation \cite{squire2015memory} that minimizes the mutual inconsistency between structure and flow, or equivalently, between content and context.
+Informationally, the boundary condition can be viewed as a \emph{minimization of joint uncertainty} \citep{cover_elements_1999} between the structural and dynamical modes: a deformation that fails to close generates prediction error (boundary residual) or excess entropy.
+The system descends an information gradient by driving $\partial c \to 0$ for all admissible deviations $c$, reducing the mismatch between what persists (content) and what varies (context).
+Therefore, the parity principle identifies efficient cognition with the maintenance of a homological equilibrium: topological closure as the physical mechanism of biological memory formation and consolidation \citep{squire2015memory}, minimizing the mutual inconsistency between scaffold and flow, or equivalently, between content and context.